On hyperbolic rational maps with finitely connected Fatou sets

-Given $e=[a,b]$, we can glue $\Pi_{e,n}$ with $\Pi_a$ along their boundaries (See Figure \ref{fig:ConstructionRational}).
-Assume without loss of generality that the boundary component $\partial B(0,1)$ is marked by $a$, we can identify $B_{S^2}(z,R)$ with $B(0,1)$ by a M\"obius transformation sending $z$ to $0$.
+Let $e=[a,b]$ be an edge.
+We can glue $\Pi_{e,n}$ with $\Pi_a$ along their boundaries (see Figure \ref{fig:ConstructionRational}).
+Assume without loss of generality that the boundary component $\partial B(0,1)$ of $\Pi_{e,n}$ corresponds to $a$.
+We can identify $B_{S^2}(z,r_0)$ with $B(0,1)$ by a M\"obius transformation sending $z$ to $0$.
 We fix such an identification, which is unique up to post composing with a rotation.
-Then gluing all $\Pi_a$ and $\Pi_{e,n}$, we get a complex manifold that is a Riemann sphere, which is denoted by $\hat\C_{\Pi,n}$.